AAROOMI/ScoutSync-SCAI-AI-LEAGUE/README.md

 🏟️ Scout Sync – An AI-powered sports Scouting and Predictions Platform Live App: Try Scout Sync
-🚧 Note: AI video analysis on uploaded videos is currently disabled as we retrain the model to improve accuracy.

 📌 Project Overview
 Scout Sync is an AI-powered scouting and prediction platform built for two primary use cases: